-First-year seminars are writing-intensive courses of 14-15 students each, as well as fora to introduce students to the academic life of Pitzer College.
-As such, the professors choose topics that interest them and about which students will discuss and write.
+First-year seminars are writing-intensive courses of 14-15 students each, as well as forums to introduce students to the academic life of Pitzer College.
+Students will discuss and write about engaging topics that the faculty have selected.
 The courses are not part of any major and are not necessarily “introductions” to any given field or major.
 They are designed to be accessible to all students, regardless of background.

 Incoming students will be asked to indicate their preferences for their first-year seminar.
 The professor teaching a given first-year seminar will also serve as their students’ faculty adviser for the first three or four semesters, until a student declares a major.
 Students develop strong mentoring relationships with faculty and gain a broad understanding of how the curriculum intersects with their individual educational goals.

 In addition, mentorship goes beyond the first semester by providing diverse venues for students to participate early on in community engagement, study abroad, as well as the broader intellectual life of the campus; all hallmarks of a Pitzer education.
 As part of this, there may also be additional required programming outside of scheduled class time (TBA).

 Barndt, Will – “The Great Transformation: The Political and Economic Origins of Our Time”

 How can one think and write well about social and political theory–and about the “real-world” consequences of that theory?
 In pursuit of answers to this question, we will explore a classic of political science and economic history: Karl Polanyi’s The Great Transformation.
 Through careful reading and discussion of this book – and of responses by its critics – we will evaluate the kinds of political, economic, and social change brought about by the “great transformations” of untempered market capitalism, both historically and today.
 Such analysis will allow us to ask: What is our political future?
 What is to be done?